Your accountLog in Basket Search

 • If you don’t already have one, create an English Folk Dance and Song Society account at efdss.org/account

-• Fill in an online application form (a link will appear here when applications are open) telling us about your musical background and why you want to join the Ensemble
+• Fill in the online application form, telling us about your musical background and why you want to join the Ensemble

 Step 3: Attend a Creative Audition Day, if invited

-Selected musicians will be invited to a Creative Audition Day at Cecil Sharp House in London on 8 or 9 July 2023.
+Selected musicians will be invited to a Creative Audition Day at Cecil Sharp House in London.
+For 2025–26, the audition dates are 12 and 13 July 2025.

 At the Creative Audition Day, we look at instrumental technique, musicality, ensemble skills, and enthusiasm.